critto-bg/ImprovedAnvil/ImprovedAnvil/Improved Anvil_readme.txt

 13- Thanks to Nicoper and SparrowJacek for testing IAV6.x and the upcoming IAv7, contributing many important ideas and helping to make the mod better.

 14- Extra special thanks to SparrowJacek for his superb work on improving and expanding the graphic material used in IA.

+15- Thanks to the owner of the http://mikesrpgcenter.com/ for providing a source of fabulous graphic material and developers of Arcanum
+    for producing said material in the first place.